Classifieds

 LibParlor Classifieds are a way to connect with members of the community to discuss research.
 Use this page to browse opportunities or consider posting a classifieds yourself.
 There are three types of classifieds:

 1. Seek Connections.
-You’re looking for others who are interested in the same research topic or research method.
+You’re looking for others who are interested in the same research topic or research methodResearch Method The approach taken by the researcher to collect data.
+Examples include in-depth interviews, focus groups, surveys, experiments, etc..
 You’re looking to connect but not have a specific project in mind.

 2. Share Opportunities.
 You’ve got something, research-related, that you’d like to share with a larger audience.
 This could be a book chapter proposal, request to take a survey, or participate in a panel/webinar/workshop.